timojuez/hificon/README.md

 ## Limitations
-- freenon_pulse: The software volume currently stays the same as the hardware volume.
-When the software volume is at 50%, it sets the AVR volume to 50% and then you have 25% volume.
-Instead, software volume shall be at 100% and hardware volume 25% to save energy.
-This has to be fixed by implementing a separate volume control applet.
-As a workaround use a maxvol as low as you need!
-See config.
 - This program is currently only controlling the sound channels alltogether.
 Controlling e.g. left and right channel separately is to be implemented.